zoovu/zoovu-php-extension-core/README.md

     // it is required if you plan to do an initial upload 'storagePath'        => '/path/to/writable/directory',

-    // when this configuration is givem, an instance of this class will
+    // when this configuration is given, an instance of this class will
     // automatically try to convert the given product to a Semknox compatible format
     // For more information check the section `Product transformer`
     'productTransformer' => \My\Shop\Semknox\ProductTransformer::class,